wwallach95/Phase_1_Project/README.md

 Going forward, I would like to look into release date patterns to determine when best to release the two movies, as well as looking into foreign markets, as this project focused solely on the domestic market.

 ## More Information
-Please review my full analysis in our [Jupyter Notebook](./) or our presentation.
+Please review my full analysis in my Jupyter Notebooks above or my in my [presentation](https://youtu.be/Su43LkF3MP0).

 For any additional questions, please contact me at **wwallach95@gmail.com**